Why Physicians Are Adding PRP to Sports Medicine Practices: A Platelet-Rich Plasma Preparation Guide

 PRP preparation systems are intended for the preparation of autologous platelet-rich plasma.

-Clinical use of PRP is determined by the treating physician based on patient evaluation and professional judgment.
+Clinical use is determined by the treating physician based on patient evaluation and professional judgment.

 Statements regarding PRP reflect published scientific literature and are not intended to imply FDA-cleared indications for specific clinical outcomes.